 Allow the conversation to come to a natural conclusion.
-Don’t cut it off abruptly before everything that needs to be expressed has been, or you run the risk of having the same conversation all over again in the near future.
+Don’t cut it off abruptly before everything that needs to be expressed has been done, or you run the risk of having the same conversation all over again in the near future.

 Give the conversation all the time it needs.

 4. Stay Focused on the Current Issue

 Stay focused on the problem and don’t get dragged into a debate or let it escalate into a massive argument or fight.

 If you reach out and get verbally attacked for it, then this is a signal to step away and give your partner time to calm down.
 Let them know you want to be involved and that you care, but you will not be verbally abused in order to make them feel temporarily better.